-Students who owe fines for books, school issued equipment, cafeteria and other school related property will not be allowed to participate in any extra-curricular activities, seasonal sports or attend field trips until all fines are paid in full.
+Students who owe fines for books, school issued equipment, cafeteria and other school related property will not be allowed to participate in any extracurricular activities, seasonal sports or attend field trips until all fines are paid in full.
 Senior students who owe fines will not participate in any graduation activities.
-Sophomore students, or any student enrolled in Driver's Ed., will not receive a card that confirms passing of NJ State Written Driver's Exam.